himanshu2454/Kunteksto/docs_source/source/intro.rst

 -----------

 - example_data
     Where you will find information and sample data files for the tutorials.
+There is also an example of the completed Demo database named Demo_with_semantics.db.

 - output
     The default location of all generated output from Kunteksto.
 This can be changed either via the configuration file or via the commandline.